whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 The Tonor&oacute;nos came to the Northern gate of Cass Merides under a flying autumn morning.
 Strips of gray and white clouds ran down a stiff northwesterly breeze.
 Above them the sky was blue and deep, stitched with the dark wheeling forms of hawks and vultures.

-The picked platoon made a proud show, approaching the Cass which had been their bitter enemy for over a generation.
+The picked platoon made a proud show, approaching the Cass that had been their bitter enemy for over a generation.
 The road wound between slopes and rock outcrops, manned by Merideza sentries and archers.
 The Tonor&oacute;nos made as if they did not see the armed foemen above.
 They marched along the hardpack surface with the wiry ease of long practice, hawk-faced men under the floating black bandera with its dun-colored raptor insignia.

 Humano officers, in tan and black battle dress and flowing tan headscarves, wore the two ceremonial swords.
 Sergeants in dress black, and grim slave soldiers in tan uniforms, bore daggers, short swords, and short bows.
 They sang a short deep-voiced cadence as they marched.
 Following the marchers came Dun Heitor with a small crew of dignitaries and retainers, riding on the dryland horses that were Cass Tonor&oacute;n&#8217;s particular pride.
-Heitor rode easily, black headdress flowing in the wind, his rolling shoulders, bristling moustachios, and fierce watchful face the very picture of a Humano warrior of the dry hills.
+Heitor rode easily, black headdress flowing in the wind.
+His rolling shoulders, bristling moustachios, and fierce watchful face were the very picture of a Humano warrior of the dry hills.

 Corro, Dun of Cass Merides, waiting by the gate, watched his lifelong enemies approach with honest admiration and cold hatred.
 For a moment Corro closed his eyes, summoning his _imtir_, his internal sensory mnemonic store of memory.
 Complex, distinctive, disturbing images populated the great chambers of his mind, each the index of some part of Corro&#8217;s lifetime of learning and action.
 When he opened his eyes again, the mnemonics shifted, some opening and some receding, finding attachment points in his field of vision.
-He beheld the Tonor&oacute;nos with an overlay of augmented understanding, knowing the names and reputations of men he had scarcely met, knowing scraps and streaks of their histories, reputed moves and styles of fighting.
+He beheld the Tonor&oacute;nos with an overlay of augmented understanding, knowing the names and reputations of men and women he had scarcely met, knowing scraps and streaks of their histories, reputed moves and styles of fighting.
 He knew too the names of his comrades they had killed.

 Corro knew that many of the Tonor&oacute;nos regarded him with knowledge equally extensive.
 This was the Humano way.
 However—and with no arrogance whatsoever—he judged his own _imtir_ to be one of the finest present.